NeurodataWithoutBorders/matnwb/README.md

 ## Third-party Support
 The `+contrib` folder contains tools for converting from other common data formats/specifications to NWB.
 Currently supported data types are TDT, MWorks, and Blackrock.
 We are interested in expanding this section to other data specifications and would greatly value your contribution!

-## Testing

-Run the test suite with `nwbtest`.

-## FAQ

-1. "A class definition must be in an "@" directory."

-Make sure that there are no "@" signs **anywhere** in your *full* file path.
-This includes even directories that are not part of the matnwb root path and any "@" signs that are not at the beginning of the directory path.

-Alternatively, this issue disappears after MATLAB version 2017b.
-Installing this version may also resolve these issues.
-Note that the updates provided with 2017b should also be installed.

-2. I Have Issues Reading From a NWB File!

-Some simple methods to troubleshoot failed NWB file reads can be found in the [NWB Overview Documentation](https://nwb-overview.readthedocs.io/en/latest/file_read/matnwb/troubleshooting.html).

 ## Contributing
 For details on how to contribute to MatNWB, please stay tuned.